 Commbank has been a public company for more than 30 years.
 It was first listed on the ASX in April 1991 under the ticker CBA, and shares were issued at AU$5.40 per share.

-At the time of writing, shares are valued at over $125, an all-time high for the stock.
+At the time of writing, shares are valued at over $172.
+Earlier in 2025 CBA has risen as high as $180 — an intraday record for the stock.

-Commbank is Australia’s second-largest company, with a market capitalisation of AU$210 billion.
+Commbank is now Australia’s largest company, with a market capitalisation of AU$285.15 billion as of 31 October.
+It overtook resources company BHP.

 While a surging share price is positive news for current shareholders, it’s less clear whether the stock represents a good opportunity for new investors.